Hakone Shrine Photos: Best Time, Angles & Tips for the Floating Torii Without Crowds

 A guided tour makes sense if you want to combine Hakone Shrine with other major sights such as Lake Ashi, the Hakone Ropeway, and Mt.
 Fuji viewpoints in one easy day from Tokyo.

 However, for photography specifically, guided tours come with a clear drawback: you usually do not control the timing.
-That means you may arrive during the busiest part of the day, when the floating torii queue is longest and the light is least flattering.
+Most tours from Tokyo arrive between 10:00 AM and 1:00 PM, when the floating torii queue is longest and the light is least flattering.

 If your top priority is the perfect shrine photo, DIY is the stronger option.
 If your priority is a simple, stress-free day that includes several highlights, a tour is more convenient.